JuliaLang/www.julialang.org/jsoc/gsoc/juliagenai.md

 **Project Goals and Deliverables:**

 1. **Knowledge Base Expansion:** Grow the AIHelpMe.jl knowledge base to include comprehensive, up-to-date resources from critical Julia ecosystems such as the Julia documentation site, DataFrames, Makie, Plots/StatsPlots, the Tidier-verse, SciML, and more.
-See [Issue #3 on AIHelpMe.jl's GitHub](https://github.com/svilupp/AIHelpMe.jl/issues/3).
+See [Github Issue](https://github.com/svilupp/AIHelpMe.jl/issues/3) for more details.
 This expansion is crucial for enriching the context and accuracy of AI-generated responses related to Julia programming.

 2. **Performance Tuning:** Achieve at least a 10% improvement in accuracy and relevance on a golden Q&A dataset, refining the AIHelpMe.jl Q&A pipeline for enhanced performance.